-This module will be offered to students who speak a dialect of Chinese (e.g. Cantonese, Hakka, Shanghai, Min, etc.) in or outside China, but read and write Chinese characters in a very limited way; or to those who speak Mandarin at home but know very little of reading and writing.
+This module will be offered to students who speak a dialect of Chinese (e.g. Cantonese, Hakka, Shanghai, Min, etc.) in or outside China, but read and write Chinese characters in a very limited way; or to those who speak Mandarin at conversational level, but know very little of reading and writing.

 To build upon students' existing knowledge and aural skill of the language, the course further develops their oral fluency and accuracy in standard Manadrin Chinese in order to discuss a range of topics in their life and study.
 It helps students to achieve literacy in reading and writing Chinese characters, understanding texts of a variety of genres.
 It allows the students to take fast pace to cover the the literacy requirements for Chinese 3 by the end of the study.
 Simplified Chinese characters will be taught and assessed.

 This is a 24 or 30 CREDIT module.